bodrick/awesome/README.md

 *   [coqui-ai/TTS](https://github.com/coqui-ai/TTS) - 🐸💬 - a deep learning toolkit for Text-to-Speech, battle-tested in research and production
 *   [CorentinJ/Real-Time-Voice-Cloning](https://github.com/CorentinJ/Real-Time-Voice-Cloning) - Clone a voice in 5 seconds to generate arbitrary speech in real-time
 *   [wealthsimple/llm-gateway](https://github.com/wealthsimple/llm-gateway) - Gateway for secure & reliable communications with OpenAI and other LLM providers
-*   [KenyonY/openai-forward](https://github.com/KenyonY/openai-forward) - 🚀 专为LLM设计的转发服务 ·  一键部署你的专属AI代理  · An efficient forwarding service designed for LLMs. · Deploy your exclusive AI agent with one click · LLM Proxy
+*   [KenyonY/openai-forward](https://github.com/KenyonY/openai-forward) - 🚀 专为LLM提供的转发服务 ·  一键部署你的专属AI代理  · An efficient forwarding service designed for LLMs. · Deploy your exclusive AI agent with one click · LLM Proxy
 *   [adrienverge/yamllint](https://github.com/adrienverge/yamllint) - A linter for YAML files.
 *   [cisagov/development-guide](https://github.com/cisagov/development-guide) - A set of guidelines and best practices for an awesome engineering team
 *   [traceloop/openllmetry](https://github.com/traceloop/openllmetry) - Open-source observability for your LLM application, based on OpenTelemetry